kernpunkt/llm-mem/MEMORY_TOOLS_PLAN.md

 it('should retrieve memory by ID and title')

 // Test edit_mem
-it('should update existing memory content and metadata')
+it('should update existing memory content and metadata (including sources)')

 // Test search_mem
 it('should find memories by search terms and filters')